 - A. Types of Debt.
-When the City determines that the use of debt is appropriate, the following criteria will be utilized to evaluate the type of debt to be issued. - Long-Term Debt.
+When the City determines that the use of debt is appropriate, the following criteria will be utilized to evaluate the type of debt to be issued. - 1.
+Long-Term Debt.
+Long-term borrowing may be used to finance the acquisition or improvement of land, facilities, or equipment.
 The City may issue long-term debt (e.g., general obligation bonds, revenue bonds, conduit revenue bonds, tax increment bonds, lease obligations, or variable rate bonds) when required capital improvements cannot be financed from current revenues.
 The proceeds derived from long-term borrowing will not be used to finance current operations or normal maintenance.

 Long-term debt will be structured such that the obligations do not exceed the expected useful life of the respective projects.